-If you’re planting Japanese Maples in spring or summer, water well and regularly for the first few months.
-If you’re planting in autumn, you may only need to water your tree a little.
-Keep an eye on young trees and increase watering if there are extended periods of hot or dry weather.
+Japanese Maples require a good watering regime for the first couple of years by watering well and regularly throughout spring and summer.
+Increase in periods of hot or dry weather.
+If planting in autumn, you may only need to water a little.
 If possible, use rain water instead of tap water as this is more acidic and better for foliage colour.
 We stock a range of irrigation kits for more effective watering.

 Pruning should be carried out in the dormant season (November to March) as Japanese Maples bleed during other times of the year, which can weaken the branches.
 Japanese Maples rarely need pruning as their natural shape is normally the most attractive.
 Any pruning should be carried out with a less is more approach, only removing crossing, damaged or diseased branches.

 1 small tree (most under 1.5 metres in height) : £9.95 + vat